sneha-08/employee-reimbursement-system/README.md

 `pip install mysqlclient`

-Configure mysql database settings and then execute the following command
+Configure mysql database and populate table using the `dump` file

+Then execute the following command

 `python manage.py runserver`